 Food and Meals

-Girls love having a birthday during term time as they can have tea in the Hall.
+Girls love having a birthday during term time as they can have a special birthday tea in the Hall.
 In their last year those girls whose birthdays have always been in the holidays are able to have an ‘unbirthday’ tea on a day of their choice.
-Parents can also bring cakes and treats to celebrate their daughter’s birthday at Hanford.
-If however they are unable to bring food, the kitchen produces some amazing birthday cakes and party fare.
-Their creations range from the whimsical to the fantastical and bring a smile to everyone’s faces.
-The birthday girl will celebrate with her form and any siblings are welcome to join in the fun.
-They count down from their age to zero and then sing Happy Birthday at full volume.
+Parents often bring cakes and treats to celebrate their daughter’s birthday at Hanford.
+If however they are unable to, the chefs produce wonderful birthday cakes and party food.